Clifton Hill House residence guide

 Students in University accommodation are eligible for a free bus pass that can be used on several services that stop at the Clifton campus.
 Find out more on our student travel web pages.
 Postgraduate students living in postgraduate-only accommodation are not eligible.

 You should not bring a car to Bristol unless it is essential, for example because of a disability.
-Before bringing a vehicle to one of our residences, you must have successfully applied for a parking permit.
+Before bringing a vehicle to one of our residences in either the North or West villages, you must have successfully applied for a parking permit.

 Who can apply?

 - are a Blue Badge holder (mobility impairment);

 - have a disability or ill health that means they need the use of a car;

 - have caring responsibilities that cannot be performed without a car;